webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 Preparation:

-- Incident Response Documentation
+- Incident Response: _Documentation_
   - Well-documented procedures, policies, and contact information ensure everyone involved knows what to do when an incident strikes.
 Clear documentation reduces confusion, delays, and potential errors during a crisis.
-- Incident Response Call Trees
+- Incident Response: _Call Trees_
   - Pre-defined call trees establish clear communication channels, ensuring timely notification of key personnel based on their roles and responsibilities.
 This ensures that the right people are informed at the right time, allowing for quicker decision-making and response initiation.
-- Incident Response Training
+- Incident Response: _Training_
   - Regular training for all personnel involved in incident response builds awareness, knowledge, and skills.
 This empowers individuals to recognize potential threats, understand their roles, and take appropriate actions during an incident.
-- Incident Response Tabletop Exercises
+- Incident Response: _Tabletop Exercises_
   - Simulated incident scenarios allow teams to test their response plan in a controlled environment.
 This helps identify weaknesses in the plan, uncover potential communication gaps, and enhance overall preparedness before a real incident occurs.
-- Incident Response Documented Incident Types/Categories
+- Incident Response: _Documented Incident Types/Categories_
   - Categorizing potential incidents based on severity and impact enables a more tailored response.
 This allows teams to prioritize resources and allocate them effectively based on the nature and scope of the incident.
-- Incident Response Roles and Responsibilities
+- Incident Response: _Roles and Responsibilities_
   - Clearly defining roles and responsibilities eliminates confusion and ensures everyone understands their assigned tasks during an incident.
 This promotes accountability, avoids duplication of efforts, and facilitates smoother coordination throughout the response process.
-- Incident Response Procedures: Identification
+- Incident Response Procedures Identification: _Scope_
+  - Determining the scope of the incident involves assessing the affected systems and data, identifying the root cause, and understanding the potential impact on business operations.
+This enables teams to prioritize their efforts and allocate resources efficiently.
   - Early recognition of an incident is crucial to minimize damage and initiate a timely response.
 Establishing clear indicators of compromise and monitoring systems for suspicious activity helps identify potential threats quickly.
-- Incident Response Procedures: Scope
-  - Determining the scope of the incident involves assessing the affected systems and data, identifying the root cause, and understanding the potential impact on business operations.
-This enables teams to prioritize their efforts and allocate resources efficiently.
-- Incident Response Procedures: Investigation
+- Incident Response Procedures: _Investigation_
   - A thorough investigation into the incident is essential to understand its origin, root cause, and extent.
 This involves collecting and analyzing evidence, identifying vulnerabilities exploited by the attackers, and understanding the attackers' tactics, techniques, and procedures (TTPs).
-- Incident Response Procedures: Containment, Eradication, and Recovery (CER)
+- Incident Response Procedures: _Containment, Eradication, and Recovery (CER)_
   - These are the core steps of incident response:
     - Incident Response Procedures: Containment
       - Isolating affected systems and data prevents the spread of the incident and limits further damage.
 This may involve shutting down affected systems, blocking network access, and Quarantining compromised data.